Principles for Responsible Management Education (PRME)

 PRME is a six-pronged, globally oriented initiative founded in 2007.
 PRME has the following objectives:

-In the meantime, more than 700 universities from more than 85 countries have joined the initiative.
-It has one mission: "PRME is the UN Global Compact’s initiative to transform management education, research and thought leadership globally by providing the Principles for Responsible Management Education framework, developing learning communities and promoting awareness about the United Nations’ Sustainable Development Goals."
-And it has one vision: "the UN Sustainable Development Goals realised through responsible management education."
+In the meantime, more than 800 universities from more than 85 countries have joined the initiative.
+It has one mission: "PRME is the UN Global Compact’s initiative to transform management education and develop the responsible decision-makers of tomorrow to advance sustainable development."
+And it has one vision: "To create a global movement and drive thought leadership on responsible management education."

 The members of the initiative are organized in regional groups (“chapters”), which, as largely autonomous networks, look after the interests of the member universities in the various language regions.
 For the German-speaking countries of Germany, Austria, and Switzerland, this is the PRME DACH Chapter.
 The DACH Chapter organizes regular events and other activities for its members and the interested public.
 These include DACH Chapter meetings, workshops for the DACH Working Panels, the PRME Research Conference, and the SDG Roadshows.